Samsung/ONE/onert-micro/README.md

-# luci-micro
+# onert-micro

-`luci-micro` is MCU specialized build of luci-interpreter with several benchmark applications.
+`onert-micro`(a.k.a `luci-micro`) is MCU specialized build of luci-interpreter with several benchmark applications.

 ## Contents

-Luci-micro contains cmake infrastructure to build:
+onert-micro contains cmake infrastructure to build:
 - stand-alone interpreter library
 - benchmark applications using luci interpreter on arm MCUs